webgilde/individual-multisite-author/readme.txt

 == Changelog ==

+= 1.0.2 =
+* input field for individual description is now bigger
+* added short description for the plugin
+* use default description if no site specific description is provided.

 = 1.0.1 =
 * updated files, to fix showing the plugin on wordpress.org

 = 1.0 =
 * initializing the plugin

+== Upgrade Notice ==

+= 1.1 =
+Use default description if no site specific description is provided.